When It’s Time for a Nursing Home

 A bed in a facility with 24-hour supervision would ensure greater safety, but also less freedom for her and more guilt for me.
 Would my mother feel like I was dumping her there?
 Fortunately, she didn’t see it that way.
 That night, when I offered her the choice of moving into the nursing home or staying in her apartment, she quickly opted to move.

-- Don’t make promises you can’t — and shouldn’t — keep.
 I’ve heard many caregivers say they won’t even consider a nursing home for a parent.
 This sounds noble but could have untoward consequences.
 If the parent should have a sudden downturn — for example, a broken hip or stroke — then the family is caught unprepared when the hospital staff insists the parent can’t return home and needs a nursing home facility.
-To prevent this, I suggest that caregiving families plan for all contingencies, including the potential need for 24-hour supervision some day.
+To prevent this, I suggest that caregiving families plan for all contingencies, including the potential need for 24-hour supervision someday.
 Ideally, parent and adult child should visit local nursing homes, weigh options and indicate preferences before an emergency requires a rushed decision.

-- Your job is to provide the right care — but not always in the form a parent wants.
 The “right care at the right time” is always open to debate.
 It shouldn’t, however, be solely defined by a parent’s unchanging wishes in what are usually fluid situations.
-A “right” plan should meet a parent’s needs now and in the future, while taking into account the needs and capabilities of other family members.
+A “right” plan should meet a parent’s needs now and in the future while taking into account the needs and capabilities of other family members.
 If the care that best meets that formula is nursing home placement, then that is the prudent choice for everyone.